-Scientists, managers, and fishermen are concerned about the habitat conditions for American lobster in inshore southern New England waters, particularly in Long Island Sound.
-Scientists believe that a combination of warmer water temperatures, hypoxia (low dissolved oxygen levels), and other stress factors resulted in die-offs of lobster in western Long Island Sound in late 1999 and in 2002.
+Scientists, managers, and fishermen are concerned about the habitat conditions for American lobster in inshore Southern New England waters, particularly in Long Island Sound.
+Scientists believe that a combination of warmer water temperatures, hypoxia (low dissolved oxygen levels), and other stress factors resulted in lobster die-offs in western Long Island Sound in late 1999 and in 2002.
 If these conditions continue, future die-offs are possible.
-Researchers also believe that increased water temperatures in southern New England may be driving lobsters to cooler offshore waters and disrupting the settlement of larvae in traditional coastal areas.
+Researchers also believe that increased water temperatures in Southern New England may be driving lobsters to cooler offshore waters and disrupting the settlement of larvae in traditional coastal areas.

 - Ocean perch

 U.S. wild-caught from Maine to North Carolina

 Click the icons to learn more about each criteria

 Fishermen have been harvesting the iconic American lobster since colonial times.
 Both Native Americans and colonists caught this abundant resource by hand and used them for food, bait, and even fertilizer.
 One colonist wrote that the lobster’s “plenty makes them little esteemed and seldom eaten,” an ironic statement considering that today the meat of the American lobster is so highly prized that it supports one of the most intense and valuable commercial fisheries in North America, with revenues in the hundreds of millions.